 M1 students are eligible for the programs on this page that result in certificates, but not the programs that result in awards.
 In addition, the certificate program must be full-time and at least 4 to 6 months long.

 Courses completed in a certificate program are not transferrable to a four-year college/university for bachelor’s degrees.

-When you arrive at North Lake, report immediately to the International Office to attend our mandatory orientation, register for classes and find housing.
+When you arrive at North Lake College, you must report immediately to the International Center to attend our mandatory international orientation, register for classes, and find housing.